How is Zeffy free?

 • Email marketing: Promote events and direct subscribers to RSVP.
 Create drip campaigns to build hype for subscribers who signed up for your event and encourage those who have not signed up.
 Set reminders to update your donors about the upcoming event.
 Include a link to your donation page alongside registration to boost donations.

-• Press Release: A well-written press release generates media coverage and public awareness for your campaign.
+• Press release: A well-written press release generates media coverage and public awareness for your campaign.
 Create a concise press release covering relevant details about your campaign schedule and distribute it to news outlets and other media sources.
-This adds credibility to your nonprofits, announces your campaign's launch to a wider audience, and drives more traffic toward your event.
+This adds credibility to your nonprofits, announces your campaign's launch to a broader audience, and drives more traffic toward your event.

-• Direct Mailing: Direct mailing is an effective way to spread the word if you're hosting an event for your neighborhood community.
-Letters and postcards help your organization to stand apart and offer a personalized form of communication.
+• Direct mailing: If you're hosting an event for your neighborhood community, direct mailing is an effective way to spread the word.
+Letters and postcards help your organization stand out and offer a personalized form of communication.

 7. Make the Donation Process Easy